 Another viable option for revenue-generating investments is revenue based business loans.
 This type of working capital loan is designed for businesses with consistently strong revenue, which is an undeniable attribute of this booming industry.
 Payments are deducted as a fixed percentage of monthly revenue.
 Your largest payments would theoretically not be made until your products are selling like wildfire.

 With this payment system, you could launch a long-term marketing campaign, increase staff, or buy new equipment without having to compromise operational funding just to make payments shortly after.
 Multiple working capital loans have also proven to be very effective when it comes to paying suppliers at the right time, so they can grow their businesses just like yours.

 We are well-aware that debt financing might be a completely new experience for a marijuana business.
 Rest assured: You do not have to worry about being taken advantage of or being restricted from certain business funding programs.
-We are more than happy to develop terms that accommodate your individual financial cycle and walk you through every step of the repayment process.
+We are more than happy to negotiate terms that accommodate your individual financial cycle and walk you through every step of the repayment process.
 The marijuana industry’s explosive growth is inevitable.
 But marijuana businesses will only be able to serve their expanding customer base if companies like UCS are willing to take this epic journey with them!

 Is your marijuana business ready to expand?
 Call 855.217.4785 or visit the UCS website to chat with a business funding expert who has solved this dilemma many times before.
 Potential borrowers are judged exclusively by performance, so if the cash flow is there, you will not miss out on your chance to cash in on the world’s fastest-growing industry!
 Apply now to see how much you qualify for!